Ecommerce Plugin

 You can add your own fields or modify the structure of the existing on in the collection.
 Example for overriding the default fields:

-.
+Carts are created when a customer adds their first item to the cart.
+The cart is then updated as they add or remove items.
+The cart is linked to a Customer via the customer field.
+If the user is authenticated, this will be set to their user ID.
+If the user is not authenticated, this will be null.
 If the user is not authenticated, the cart ID is stored in local storage and used to fetch the cart on subsequent requests.
 Access control by default works so that if the user is not authenticated then they can only access carts that have no customer linked to them.

 Customers

-option is required and is used to provide the customers collection slug.
+The customers option is required and is used to provide the customers collection slug.
 This collection is used to link orders, carts, and addresses to a customer.

 Option | Type | Description |